restsql/restsql/README.txt

 -------------------------------------------------------------------------------
 Installing restSQL WAR mode

-Requirements: JEE Container, JAR tool, MySQL
+Requirements: JEE Container, JAR tool, RDBMS

 The restsql-{version}.war contains the service and framework classes as well as dependencies.
 Extract it's contents to some temp area, e.g. /tmp/restsql.
 Use the standard jar tool that comes with your JRE/JDK.
 The command is jar -xf war-file-name.
 It extracts all contents in the current directory.
 The contents looks like:
     restsql/